All-Star Superman (film)

 All-Star Superman is a 2011 American animated superhero film based on the comic book series of the same name by Grant Morrison and Frank Quitely.
 Released direct-to-video by Warner Bros.
 Animation on February 22, 2011, it is the tenth film of the DC Universe Animated Original Movies.

-It is the first film in the series to not receive a PG-13 rating from the Motion Picture Association, instead being rated PG for “sequences of action and violence, language including brief innuendo, and some sensuality”.
-It is also one of the final projects by writer Dwayne McDuffie, released the day after his death.
+It is the first film in the series to not receive a PG-13 rating from the Motion Picture Association, instead being rated PG for "sequences of action and violence, language including brief innuendo, and some sensuality".
+All-Star Superman is also one of the final projects by writer Dwayne McDuffie, and was released the day after his death.

 Plot

 Dr. Leo Quintum and his team are exploring the Sun when they are sabotaged by a booby-trapped genetically-enhanced time-bomb clone made by Lex Luthor.
 Superman stops the clone but in doing so receives an overdose of solar radiation; it has given him increased powers, but is slowly killing him.
 Luthor is arrested thanks to Clark Kent's article and sentenced to death.
+When Clark visits Luthor, Clark's energy frees Parasite who Luthor kills in self-defense.
+He then sneaks Clark out of Stryker's Island with help from his niece Nasthalthia.

 Wanting to spend as much time as possible with Lois Lane, Superman reveals to her that he is Clark Kent, and takes her to the Fortress of Solitude.
 During this visit, Superman's secretive behavior and her indirect exposure to alien chemicals heightens Lois' paranoia.
 Superman is able to calm her, explaining his caginess was to hide her birthday present, a serum granting her superpowers for 24 hours.

+After having Kandor grown on another planet, Superman encounters the Kryptonian astronauts Bar-El and Lilo who have improved Earth's technology.
+During Superman's scuffle with them, Bar-El and Lilo come down with a Kryptonite illness because the path they followed to Earth had residue of Kryptonite.
+At their suggestion, Superman projects Bar-El and Lilo into the Phantom Zone until a cure can be found.